kishlayamishra02/icebrag/proejct details.md

 **Hosting:**
 Frontend goes on Netlify.
 Backend is handled by Supabase.
 AI endpoint goes on Vercel.
 All free to start.

 So basically: You code in React, you talk to Supabase from the frontend, Supabase stores the data, you call Gemini API for AI questions.
-That's the whole thing."
+That's the whole thing.

 ---

 ## Team Roles and Responsibilities

-"Okay, so here's what each of you is doing.
+Okay, so here's what each of you is doing.
 I've already sent out your assignments, but let me explain:

 **Abinash - Frontend Developer 1:**
 Your job is to build the main interface.
 The random question button, the question display card, the category filtering.
 You're connecting the frontend to Supabase and making sure we can fetch questions and display them.
 You're also integrating the AI button on Day 3.
 Think of yourself as the person who makes sure users can actually interact with questions.